-Our research addresses mechanisms of innate recognition of viruses and initiation of antiviral immunity, particularly at the natural site of virus encounter at the mucosal surfaces.
+Our research addresses mechanisms of innate immune recognition of viruses and initiation of adaptive antiviral immunity, particularly at the natural site of virus encounter at the mucosal surfaces.
+Basic insights gained from studying the natural immune protective mechanisms help propel better vaccine designs.
+On the other hand, when the immune system fails to successfully deal with the pathogens, downstream consequences include the development of infectious diseases, autoimmunity, neurodegenerative diseases, and cancer.
 For specific projects being carried out in this laboratory, please click on the links below.

 Viruses, autoimmunity and cancerRead More